jeremenichelli/personal-site/posts/2016-04-18-patterns-for-a-promise-based-initialization.md

 document.addEventListener('DOMContentLoaded', domResolve)

-Promise.all([scriptPromise, stylesPromise, domResolve, mapsResolve]).then(
+Promise.all([scriptPromise, stylesPromise, domResolve, mapsResolve])
-  initApp
+  // everything is ready, kick off!
-) // everything is ready, kick off!
+  .then(initApp)
 ```

 It is important to mention that **load** and **error** events aren't supported by all browsers and loading resources asynchornously is a little more tricky than the methods exposed in this article.